School Improvement Plans

 The purpose of this letter is to inform you that Elizabethtown Primary has been designated as a low performing school by the North Carolina State Board of Education.
 As defined in G.S.
 115C-105.37: “The State Board of Education shall identify low-performing schools on an annual basis.
 Low-performing schools are those that earn an overall school performance grade of D or F and a school growth score of "met expected growth" or "not met expected growth" as defined by G.S.
 115C-83.15.”

-Elizabethtown Primary received a School Performance Grade of “D” and a growth designation of “met expected growth” for the 2023-2024 school year.
+Elizabethtown Primary received a School Performance Grade of “D” and a growth designation of “met expected growth” for the 2024-2025 school year.
 Although we are committed to improving this score, it is important to remember that just as no one single score or grade tells the whole story of a student, neither does it tell you everything about the performance of a school or the opportunities that the school provides.
-Elizabethtown Primary School has made significant growth over the last two years with the 2023-2024 growth percentage of 80.3.
+Elizabethtown Primary School has made significant growth over the last three years with the 2024-2025 growth percentage of 75.3.

 We encourage you to actively engage in your student’s academic journey and invite you to collaborate with their teacher(s) to help ensure they stay on track for success.Working together as a team, we can improve not only how well our students are performing individually, but how the school is performing as a whole.
 There is nothing more important to us than ensuring students are ready for the next step in their academic careers.
 We appreciate your partnership and support to make it a successful school year.